If your GP thinks you may have bipolar disorder, they'll usually refer you to a psychiatrist, a doctor who specialises in mental health problems.

 The psychiatrist will also want to know about your medical background and family history, especially whether any of your relatives have had bipolar disorder.

-If you have bipolar disorder, you'll need to visit your GP regularly for a physical health check.
+If you have bipolar disorder, you'll need to visit your GP regularly for a physical and mental health review.